-Your authorized Honda dealer knows your car best, and can provide competent, efficient service.
-However, service at a dealer is not mandatory to keep vour warranties in effect.
 Maintenance may be done by any qualified service facility or person who is skilled in this type of automotive service.
-Keep all the receipts as proof of completion, and have the person who does the work fill out the maintenance record on page 123.
+Keep all the receipts as proof of completion, and have the person who does the work fill out the Maintenance Record.
 Check your warranty booklet for more information.

-We recommend the use of Genuine Honda parts and fluids or their equivalent whenever you have maintenance done.
-These are the same high-quality items that went into your car when it was new, so you can be sure they fit and perform flawlessly.
+We recommend the use of Genuine Honda parts and fluids whenever you have maintenance done.
+These are manufactured to the same high quality standards as the original components, so you can be confident of their performance and durability.